3.1 if-else statement

 console.log( obj[key] );

-.
+Unlike the Java language, here the variable keysequentially takes the values of the keys of the object obj.
 To get a value by key, you need to writeobj[key];

 3.3 Exceptions

-JavaScript supports working with exceptions, but since there is no normal typing, all exceptions have exactly one type - Error
+JavaScript supports working with exceptions, but since there is no normal typing, all exceptions have exactly one type - Error.

-To work with exceptions, there is an operator try-catch-finally
+To work with exceptions, there is an operator try-catch-finallythat works similar to the operator from Java.

 Example: